sahib/misc/performance/2_cpu.rst

 .. note::

+    The location of the next instruction is stored in the PC register.
+    (program counter)

     This would need 5 cycles per instruction.
     You kinda assumed, that one cycle is one instruction, did you?